aptos-labs/developer-docs/apps/docusaurus/docs/sdks/ts-sdk/testing.md

 });
 ```

-Can check [here](https://github.com/aptos-labs/aptos-ts-sdk/tree/main/tests/e2e) all the SDK e2e tests
+Can check [here](https://github.com/aptos-labs/aptos-ts-sdk/tree/main/tests/e2e) for the SDK e2e tests

 ## Integration Tests

-The SDK provides an easy way to run integration tests by spinning up a local node and run tests against it.
-For example, one can build their integration tests against a local node with the sdk like that:
+The SDK provides an easy way to run integration tests by spinning up a local node and running tests against it.
+For example, one can build their integration tests against a local node with the SDK like below:

 ```ts
 import { LocalNode, AptosConfig, Aptos } from "@aptos-labs/ts-sdk";